Karabin Climbing Museum

 I waited until "Beer-30" and saw Royal over by the La Sportiva booth talking to many friends.
 Liz stood behind him like a fly on the wall and nobody was talking to her, but ten or so of Royals friends were talking to him.
 I approached Liz, introduced myself, and had a conversation with her like she had just come across a girlfriend that she had not seen in many years.
 We were laughing loudly and were having fun, as Royal would occasionally look over his shoulder to see what was going on.

 Eventually I asked for HER signature which she was blown away when asked.
 This really made her day!
-I exclaimed to her on how great it was to meet her and to share gut busting laughs with her at the show, then I started walking away with my
+I exclaimed to her on how great it was to meet her and to share gut busting laughs with her at the show, then I started walking away with my back to Royal.

 Picture